ibm-cloud-docs/containers/cs_integrations_overview.md

 |Portworx|Storage for stateful apps|[Portworx](https://portworx.com/products/introduction/){:external} is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases and other stateful apps, or to share data between pods across multiple zones.
 You can install Portworx with a Helm chart and provision storage for your apps by using Kubernetes persistent volumes.
 For more information about how to set up Portworx in your cluster, see [Storing data on software-defined storage (SDS) with Portworx](/docs/containers?topic=containers-portworx#portworx).|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />||
 |Razee|Deployment automation|[Razee](https://razee.io/){:external} is an open-source project that automates and manages the deployment of Kubernetes resources across clusters, environments, and cloud providers, and helps you to visualize deployment information for your resources so that you can monitor the rollout process and find deployment issues more quickly.
 For more information about Razee and how to set up Razee in your cluster to automate your deployment process, see the [Razee documentation](https://github.com/razee-io/Razee){:external}.|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|<img src="images/confirm.svg" width="32" alt="Feature available" style="width:32px;" />|
 {: caption="Popular integrations"}
+{: summary="The table shows available services that you can add to your cluster and that are popular among {{site.data.keyword.containerlong_notm}} users.
+Rows are to be read from the left to right, with the name of the service in column one, and a description of the service in column two."}

 <br />